* China trade ministry official warns tough 2012 for Chinese exporters

 “Next year, there won’t be fundamental improvement in Europe or the United States, and costs at home will stay as high as this year, so the foreign trade situation will be severe next year,” Wang said.

 But Wang added that China may still manage to sell more products in 2012 than in 2011 “as long as the European financial crisis does not run out of control”.

 Economists at UBS reckon a euro zone recession causing a fall in imports only half as deep as that experienced in 2008/09 would wipe around 1.7 percentage points off Chinese GDP in 2012.

 Leaders from all 27 European Union countries have a summit meeting in Brussels this week and will vote on a Franco-German plan to change the EU treaty to impose mandatory penalties on euro zone states that exceed deficit targets, aiming to restore market trust and prevent the crisis spiralling out of control.

 Wang said China will work particularly hard to increase its imports from Europe and the United States in 2012 as a way to help the struggling rich economies.

-China’s trade surplus is expected to be $161 billion in 2011, with exports rising 20.4 percent with imports soaring 24.7 percent, according to CASS.
+China’s trade surplus is expected to be $161 billion in 2011, with exports rising 20.4 percent and imports increasing 24.7 percent, CASS said.